jkobject/jkobject.github.io/_projects/about-scprint.md

 **Bottleneck learning.** The model generates a compact cell embedding, then uses only that embedding (without seeing the raw expression values again) to reconstruct the expression profile.
-This forces the embedding to be genuinely informative.
+This forces the embedding to be informative.
 It's similar in spirit to how autoencoders work, but integrated into the transformer pretraining loop.

 **Hierarchical label prediction.** Because CxG requires complete metadata